 - Lhasa Apso

 Cherry eye can be diagnosed by the appearance of the affected eye during the veterinary exam.
 And sometimes this condition can occur in both eyes.
 In some situations, your veterinarian may want to do further diagnostic tests such as eye staining and a biopsy to check for abnormalities in the tissue, such as cancer.

 Treatment of cherry eye is a surgical procedure where your veterinarian will “tack” the third eyelid back in its normal position.
 Once the procedure is completed, you’ll have to apply eye ointments to your dog’s eye(s) according to a schedule.
 The ointments contain steroids that help reduce the size of the gland and your dog will have to wear the dreaded e-collar (also known as the cone of shame) to keep him from rubbing his eye.
 In most cases, this procedure is very successful.

-Pet parents report that if its diagnosed early, surgery can be relatively complication-free without reoccurrence of the condition.
-The surgery is usually a one-day procedure which quick recovery times.
+Pet parents report that if it’s diagnosed early, surgery can be relatively complication-free without reoccurrence of the condition.
+The surgery is usually a one-day procedure with quick recovery times.
 If you see a red bump under your dog’s eye, please schedule an appointment to take your dog to your veterinarian.